Why Buy Automatic Changeover Switch?

 It does not just transfer the load to the backup generator, but an ATS may also command the backup generator to start (provided the generator was initially in a standby mode).
 This depends on the voltage monitored on the primary supply.
 The transfer switch is responsible for isolating the backup generator from the electric utility when the generator is on and providing temporary power.

-The transfer switch will transfer the house back to utility power when utility power returns for a minimum time.
+The changeover switch will transfer the house back to utility power when utility power returns for a minimum time.
 While doing so, it will command the generator to turn off, after another specified amount of “cool down” time with minimal to no load on the generator.

 When this utility power is interrupted in terms of electricity shortage, the automatic changeover switch immediately senses the problem and signals/commands the standby generator to send electricity.